Call us today

 Other holistic methods, such as mindfulness meditation, yoga, acupuncture, massage therapy, and chiropractic care, can be beneficial as well.
 Stress reduction techniques, counseling, and therapies may be tools for keeping doses of Xanax lower, working as adjunctive measures for anxiety and panic disorders.
 Lower doses of Xanax less frequently can mean less of a hangover.

 Benzodiazepines, including Xanax, are commonly abused.
-Anytime the drug is taken without a necessary and legitimate prescription, if the dosage is altered without a doctor’s direction, or if the drug is taken in a way it wasn’t intended to be taken, it is considered medication misuse and abuse.
-The National Institute on Drug Abuse (NIDA) publishes that over 50 million people in the United States have abused a prescription drug at some point in their lives, and benzodiazepines are one of the most commonly abused drug types.
-The Drug Enforcement Administration (DEA) warns that alprazolam is one of the primary drugs diverted onto the illegal drug market from pharmaceutical channels.
-Alprazolam is considered a controlled substance by the DEA because of its high rate of diversion and abuse.
+Anytime the drug is used without a prescription or otherwise for non-medical purposes (such as in larger-than-prescribed doses), it is considered medication misuse and abuse.
+The National Institute on Drug Abuse (NIDA) indicates that more than 50 million people in the United States have abused a prescription drug at some point in their lives, and benzodiazepines are one of the most commonly abused drug types.10 The Drug Enforcement Administration (DEA) warns that alprazolam is one of the primary drugs diverted onto the illegal drug market from pharmaceutical channels.
+Alprazolam is considered a controlled substance by the DEA because of its high rate of diversion and abuse.11

-It can become more difficult to stop taking Xanax the longer a person takes it, and if the drug is abused, it can be even harder.
+Alprazolam is a DEA scheduled substance with known potential for abuse and dependence.11 It can become more difficult to stop taking Xanax the longer a person takes it, and if the drug is abused, it can be even harder.
+Even if a person takes it under a doctor’s direction for a valid medical reason, some amount of physiological dependence can form that may lead to withdrawal when the drug is no longer used.
+In some instances, withdrawal avoidance increases the likelihood of developing compulsive patterns of continued drug use.
 Withdrawal symptoms from Xanax are physically and emotionally intense.
 In fact, it may seem easier to just keep taking the drug.